Sign Up for a Blood Drive

 A Few Basics

 Basically, you can donate blood if you are 17 or older, weigh at least 110 pounds and are in good health.
-16 year olds may be able to give blood with parent present.
+16 year olds may be able to give blood with signed parent consent.
 Contrary to popular belief, senior citizen status does not disqualify you.
 THERE IS NO UPPER AGE LIMIT FOR DONATING BLOOD.
 Good health means you should have no cold, flu or sore throat symptoms.

 Blood Pressure: We test every donor to make sure his or her blood pressure is within the range we can accept.
 There are no restrictions if your blood pressure is controlled by medication.